 - A. Continue icing

 - B. Pain medication as needed.

-- C. If you have been assigned a Continuous Passive Motion (CPM) machine, it should be started during the first week after your surgery.
-This machine will be set at 30 degrees.
+- C. If you have been assigned a Continuous Passive Motion (CPM) machine, it should be started the day after your surgery.
+This machine will be set at 30 degrees for the first 48 hours after surgery, then motion on the machine should be increased by 10 degrees per week.
 The machine should be used 6 hours per day (2 hours in the morning, 2 hours in the afternoon, and 2 hours in the evening).
-You will use this machine for 1 month after surgery.
+The machine can be returned 6 weeks after surgery.
 Do not wear leg brace or cooling device while using CPM machine.